Lesson 2 of 13 · ⏱ 45 min · ✓ Free

 01 Creating files

 Before you can copy or move files you need some to work with.
-The two most common ways to create files from the terminal are touch and echo.
+There are two main ways to create files from the terminal: touch creates an empty file, and echo creates a file with content.

 touch — Create an empty file